kbherin/flatter-xml/README.md

 Useful for flattening a deeply nested XML data into delimited files to facilitate loading into tables.

-Flattening starts from a primary `record-tag`, an element that identifies a _record_.
+Flattening starts from a primary `record-tag`, an element that identifies a top-level _record_.
-The record element and all the elements nested under it are flattened.
+The record element and all the elements nested under it are flattened into tabular files.
 If it is not specified then the first tag that appears after the root tag is considered as the primary record tag.

 ## Minimum Requirements
 Java: 1.8 and above.

+## Dependencies
+* Snake Yaml
+* Commons CLI

 ## Usage